 Visitor services include 3 motels, fast-food outlets like Subway and A & W and gas stations.
-There are 2 supermarkets, 2 banks, a drugstore, post office, veterinary clinic, car wash and sporting goods store.
+There are 2 supermarkets, 2 banks, a pharmacy, post office, veterinary clinic, car wash and sporting goods store.
 Camping is available at Pioneer Campground at the west end of town.

 - The Beaverlodge Beaver is a 15-foot-high beaver sculpture, created by covering an internal metal frame with foam and urethane.
 It vies with a fibreglass beaver sculpture in Dauphin, Manitoba, for the Canada’s biggest beaver monument title.